-If sitting on a beach with palm trees behind you and lapping waves in front of you while holding a cocktail in 80-degree weather sounds like the perfect thing to do in Costa Rica, this post is for you!
+If sitting on a beach with palm trees behind you and lapping waves in front of you while holding a cocktail in 80-degree weather sounds like the perfect thing, this Costa Rica drinks guide is perfect for you!

-Get ready to learn about traditional liquors, cocktails, and non-alcoholic drinks as well.
+So, get ready to learn about traditional liquors, must-try cocktails, and non-alcoholic drinks as well.

 Liquors